Interface Tutorial¶

 What is the Canvas page?¶

 At this time, given the legacy structure of the client, all of the code detected in the Camera is executed through the Canvas.
-However, in Paper Playground, all development has been focused on paper program output sent to the Display.
+However, in Paper Playground, all development has been focused on paper program output sent to the Interactive Display.

 Canvas is Required